 Now that you have some niche market ideas, it’s time to test your idea — starting with a pilot scheme.

 You don’t have to develop a full website.
-Use a landing page builder like Leadpages to create a simple landing page to promote your idea and drive visitors to it with paid advertising.
+Use a Website builder builder like Wix to create a simple landing page to promote your idea and drive visitors to it with paid advertising.
 Give your target customers a free sample or trial, or try making some sales.
 Then, monitor traffic and sales.

 Negative results don’t mean your niche isn’t viable.
 Use the information to identify areas of improvement for your product or promotion that can be enhanced or better appeal to your audience.
 Set up a crowdfunding campaign on a site like Indiegogo or Kickstarter to validate your product while also raising funds to launch your business.